Vladson12/node-remote-control/README.md

 # node-crud-api

-Simple node remote control with Node.js.
+Simple remote control with Node.js.

 ## Table of contents